yenle2092/GameProject_GuessTheNumber/README.md

 - Add the tasks on Jira
 - Build a flowchart for the different steps of game building
-- Identified the different part of the script
+- Identify the different part of the script
 - Build the script for the game using python and Jupyter Notebook
 - Test the script by the different collaborators to see if it works
 - Prepare a powerpoint presentation